 In short, what you’ll need out of your violin lessons will really depend on several factors:

-When it comes to how often you should have violin lessons, generally tutors recommend a regular weekly practice, and typically offer lessons that run for 30 minutes, 45 minutes, and 60 minutes, though sometimes even longer lessons are possible.
+When it comes to how often you should have violin lessons, generally tutors recommend a regular weekly practice, and typically offer violin lessons near me that run for 30 minutes, 45 minutes, and 60 minutes, though sometimes even longer lessons are possible.

 If you don’t think you’ll be able to commit to weekly lessons, that doesn’t mean you can’t learn the violin.
 Just reach out to a tutor that you’d like to have lessons with and explain your situation – you might find that they’re able to accommodate more infrequent classes, particularly if you’re interested in learning to play the violin just for fun.